hans-elliott99/stats/stats_for_applications/9_pca.md

 - We can decompose our empirical covariance matrix into $S = PDP^\top$
 - Then if we permute $P$ and $D$ such that $P$'s first column, the eigenvector $v_1$, corresponds to the largest eigenvalue, $\lambda_1$, in $D$'s diagonal, then **$v_1$ is the direction on which if I project my points they are going to carry the most empirical variance.**
 - So if we want one principal component, the result of PCA will be $v_1$.
 If we want 2, the result will be $v_2$, etc.
+- Once we have the principal components, we just need to project the $X_i$'s onto them.

 ## Prinicpal Components Analysis: Core Idea

-**Idea of the PCA:** find the collection of orthogonal directions in which the point cloud is much spread out.
+**Idea of the PCA:** find the collection of orthogonal directions in which the point cloud is most spread out.

 **Theorem**
 $$